NothingSpecialDev/.github/profile/README.md

-Specializing in creating web applications and developer tools for niche platforms like webOS, Firefox OS, and now KaiOS.
-These underpowered and poorly documented platforms require a higher degree of creativity and technical skill, making the work a lot of fun.
-Over the last 15 years, I’ve honed my skills in planning, designing, building, releasing, and supporting professional-grade software that has reached thousands of users.
+Specializing in creating web applications and developer tools for niche platforms like webOS, Firefox OS, and now KaiOS!